hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Photosynthetic Pathway: Dollarweed is a C3 Weed.

-Flower: Hydrocotyle has yellow or white flowers.
+Flower: Hydrocotyle has yellow or white flowers and are elongated spikes at the top of stalks.
 These can be present all year round, but are mainly seen from October to February.

 Height: Pennywort is a prostrate weed.